Retired Not Out, Paul Chappell's Journal

 I found a quiet corner where I sat and read Full Tilt, Ireland to India with a Bicycle, by Dervla Murphy for over an hour, downing a few pints of stout, whose name I’ve forgotten.
 It’s a long time since I’ve read a book in a pub, I’d forgotten how enjoyable it is.

 There are a number of large TV screens that always seem to be showing the dreaded football.
 The sound always seems to be turned down unless a local football team is playing.
+When the sound is on, you probably don’t want to be here unless you like football.

 Inside of the Vernon Arms